Ssai-21/ICT111-Teamname-MVP/docs/user-persona.md

 Yu, Year 1 International Undergraduate Student

 ## 2. User Type
-A university freshman who relies heavily on digital tools but struggles with unpredictable, uncoordinated campus schedule changes.
+A freshman student struggling to keep track of shifting room assignments and last-minute schedule changes.

 ## 3. Background and Context
 - Where does this user experience the problem?

-  On campus when trying to locate classrooms, lecture halls, or navigating between different university faculties.
+  On campus when trying to locate classrooms, lecture rooms, or navigating between different university faculties.

 - When does the problem usually happen?

-  During the university week when classes are suddenly cancelled, rescheduled, or moved to different rooms.
+  During the university week when classes and schedules are suddenly cancelled, rescheduled, or moved to different rooms.

 - What digital tools does this user already use?

-  Official university portals (RSU Connect, intranet, registration website), downloadable PDF timetables, Google Calendar, and LINE group chats.
+  Official university portals (RSU Connect, intranet, registration website), downloadable PDF timetables, Google Calendar, phone screenshots, and LINE group chats.

 ## 4. Goals
 - What does the user want to achieve?